-- 702.39a Storm is a triggered ability that functions on the stack.
-"Storm" means "When you cast this spell, put a copy of it onto the stack for each other spell that was cast before it this turn.
-If the spell has any targets, you may choose new targets for any of the copies." - 702.39b If a spell has multiple instances of storm, each triggers separately.
+702.39a Storm is a triggered ability that functions on the stack.
+"Storm" means "When you cast this spell, copy it for each other spell that was cast before it this turn.
+If the spell has any targets, you may choose new targets for any of the copies."

+702.39b If a spell has multiple instances of storm, each triggers separately.